-I am a fully qualified counsellor, working in private practice in central London mostly with adults.
+I am a fully qualified and work mostly with adults.
 This follows 30 years’ experience working in counselling, mentoring and providing individual support in various roles.
-As a result, I work with most issues, but have a special interest in working with adults who suffered abuse or neglect in childhood.
+As a result, I work with most issues, but have a special interest in working with adults who suffered, trauma, abuse or neglect in childhood.
 Please see the Questions page for more information on this.

 My informal counselling experience began with providing peer-to-peer support for students.
 Later I did the same for employees in the City (the financial quarter of London) who were leading self-destructive lifestyles.
 Then, in the days before social media I set up and ran an online support group for people with gender identity issues.